alexmilowski/milowski-journal/site/content/journal/entry/2024-06-04T14:00:00-07:00/index.md

   - Property Graph
   - ISO
 aliases: /p/2024-06/
+description: A short introduction what a GQL query looks like relative to Cypher
 ---

 [GQL ISO/IEC 39075:2024](https://www.iso.org/standard/76120.html) is a new database query language for property graphs that was recently